Aveek-Saha/blog/content/post/tensorflow-developer-certificate.md

 Now depending on how familiar you are with Neural networks and deep learning your approach to the test will vary.

 ## 1. Already familiar with deep learning concepts

+Start with the DeepLearning.AI TensorFlow Developer course on Coursera.
+It covers basically every topic you need to know for this exam.

+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
+The second edition is important because it is updated for tensorflow 2.x.
+Only half the book is useful

 ## 2. Complete beginner to deep learning

+Start with deep learning Specialization from deeplearning.ai.

+MIT videos

+Then do DeepLearning.AI TensorFlow Developer course on Coursera.
+It covers basically every topic you need to know for this exam.

+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
+The second edition is important because it is updated for tensorflow 2.x.
+Only half the book is useful

+# Test day pointers